kristinemlarson/gnssrefl/docs/use_cases/use_scia.md

 Estimate the phase for each satellite track on each day:

-<code>phase scia 2018 1 -doy_end 365 -year_end 2019</code>
+<code>phase scia 2018 1 -doy_end 365 -year_end 2020</code>

-Finally, convert the phase to volumetric water content:
+Finally, convert the phase to volumetric water content.
+To make it easier to look at the plots, I'll just show one year:

 <code>vwc scia 2019</code>